-Notice on the sheet music below the video box that as you move up from Middle C to the next notes you are going from a line note (C) to a space note (D) to another line note (E) to another space note (F) until you hit G (a line note).
+Notice on the piano graphic below the video box that as you move up from Middle C to the next notes you are going from a line note (C) to a space note (D).
+Next you move to another line note (E) to another space note (F) until you hit G (a line note).

-This sequence of moving from line to space then another line to another space is called stepwise motion on the piano keyboard.
-This is step wise motion moving upward just like you would climb the rungs of a ladder.
+Now start moving from line to space then another line to another space.
+This is stepwise motion on the piano keyboard.
+It is step wise motion moving upward just like you would climb the rungs of a ladder.

 Learning to recognize step wise motion on the piano keyboard is a very important beginning to reading music on the staff.
 This same process is used on any other musical instrument as well.